Acroma (band): Orbitals and break-up (2003–2004)

 After signing with Universal Records, the band was renamed as "Acroma".
 The band entered the studio with producer Sylvia Massy, producer of Tool's first album Undertow in 1993.
 As such, the music took a direction that was very much influenced by Tool, as well as Tool frontman Maynard James Keenan's other band, A Perfect Circle.

+The band recorded its first album at RadioStar Studios, in Weed, California.
 The album, Orbitals, was delayed over a year due to issues with the record label, but was finally released on May 6, 2003.
-They released two songs as singles "Sun Rises Down" and "Wash Away (Some Desert Night)" to radio.
+AllMusic gave the album a mixed review, noting that the band could be "over-dramatic" but thay they showed "solid talent."
+The band released two songs as singles "Sun Rises Down" and "Wash Away (Some Desert Night)" to radio.
 They received National radio play on stations around the country, and on Sirius Satellite Radio's "Octane" station and charted on the Mediabase active rock chart peaking at No. 39.
 As a result of the lack of sales for the album, the band was dropped from their record label, and quietly broke up.